 - Faster and Cheaper Transactions

-The removal of a third-party in the transaction process means that decentralized exchanges are able to perform faster transactions, with greatly reduced fees.
+The removal of a third party in the transaction process means that decentralized exchanges are able to perform faster transactions, with greatly reduced fees.
 Since the transactions are peer-to-peer the lag that is usually found while processing transactions will be greatly reduced.

-In the last section, we discussed how centralized exchanges are vulnerable to being hacked and the information of its users being stolen.
+In the last section, we discussed how centralized exchanges are vulnerable to being hacked and the information of their users being stolen.
 There is a much lower relative probability of decentralized exchanges being hacked because the user information is not stored on a central server.
 If a hacker does gain access to a user’s information the attack remains localized and accessing the whole network will be next to impossible, just as with blockchains.

 - Integration with Hardware Wallets

 Another interesting benefit of a decentralized exchange is its ability to directly integrate with a hardware wallet like Trezor and Ledger Nano S. In centralized exchanges, users have to input their private keys to move their tokens from the wallet to the exchanges.
-This creates a risk for keylogging attack.
+This creates a risk for a keylogging attack.
 In decentralized exchanges, users can directly transfer from their hardware wallets to the smart contracts offered by the decentralized exchanges.

 - Users Control Funds

 The best thing about decentralized exchanges is that the funds are still in control of the users instead of a central authority.
 The control of funds is always in the hands of users, even during transactions, as the whole platform uses a peer-to-peer network architecture.
 The private keys are not shared with the exchange and remain in control of the user.